nrkno/sofie-quantel-gateway/README.md

 }
 ```

 The optional `priority` is a number between `0` for _low_ and `15` for _high_ that provides a relative priority for this requested clone wrt other current copy operations.
 Relevant for interzone cloning only, the optional `history` flag specifies whether the provenance of the clip should be carried along with the copy.

-The response is similar to the request, with an additional property `copyID` that is the clip ID of the newly created clip - or the clip ID of an existing copy - at the destination and `copyCreated` if a copy operation was required.
+The `CloneResult` response is similar to the request, with an additional property of `copyID` that is set to the clip ID of the newly created clip - or the clip ID of an existing copy if one already existed - at the destination.
+The `copyCreated` flag is set if a copy operation was required.

 To view the status of a single copy operation for destination clip `:copyID`, use path: